rokucommunity/rokucommunity.github.io/src/pages/whats-new/2024-01-January.md

 ## Add cli flag to run dap as standalone process
 <!-- 2024-01-10 (for v0.21.0 released on 2024-01-10), https://github.com/RokuCommunity/roku-debug/pull/173 -->

-We added support for running roku-debug in "debug adapter protocol" (i.e. "DAP") mode for use in IDEs.
+We added support for running roku-debug in Debug Adapter Protocol (DAP) mode for use in IDEs.

 `roku-debug` is the library that powers the debug session within vscode.
 However, with this setting, you can now use `roku-debug` to power debug sessions in other IDEs (like eclipse, vim/neovim, emacs, etc.).
 This should work with any editor that supports the [debug adapter protocol](https://microsoft.github.io/debug-adapter-protocol/implementors/adapters/).